physcripting/physcripting.github.io/_posts/biophysics/2024-12-20-in-silico-chapter-14.md

 XFCE is a lightweight desktop environment and works well with WSL2.
 More information about the xfce2 is available at <a href="https://autoize.com/xfce4-desktop-environment-and-x-server-for-ubuntu-on-wsl-2/" target="_blank"> Xfce4 Desktop Environment and X Server for Ubuntu on WSL 2 </a>

 * `sudo apt install -y xfce4` -To install XFCE.
 * `dpkg -l | grep xfce4-session` - To verify that XFCE is installed, check for the xfce4-session package.
-* `ii  xfce4-session  4.x.x  amd64  Xfce4 Session Manager` -  If XFCE installed, you should see an entry like:
+If XFCE installed, you should see an output entry like `ii  xfce4-session  4.x.x  amd64  Xfce4 Session Manager`

 * `sudo apt install -y xfce4-session xfce4-goodies` -For additional features (themes, plugins, and utilities).
 This adds useful plugins and themes for a better desktop experience.
 * `sudo cp /etc/xrdp/xrdp.ini /etc/xrdp/xrdp.ini.bak`- Backup the XRDP configuration file (in case changes need to be reverted)